badcafe/jsonizer/docs/USER_GUIDE.md

 }
 ```

-Using classes may lead to some chicken 🐔 and egg 🥚 issue that can be resolved easily with an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) :
+Using classes may lead to some chicken 🐔 and egg 🥚 issue that can be resolved easily
+with a deferred reference ([see Circular references](#circular-references) )

 ```typescript
 @Namespace('org.example.peopleHobbies') // 👈  absolute namespace